Messi-Q/ReChecker/README.md

 * Uses N-grams and deep learning network to train detection model, include GRU, LSTM, BLSTM, and LSTM-Attention.
 * Implemented a tool to automatically construct smart contract code fragments.
   * Find the semantic-related code with the key function call.value.
-  * Code gadgets are vectorized for input to neural network.
+  * Code gadgets are vectorized for input to the neural network.
 * Trained in the reentrancy vulnerability to detect exploitable code in solidity.
 * Provides the trainable smart contract code fragment dataset.